 Despite it being over two years ago, I can still remember the first time I played Forza Horizon 2.
 That feeling once the game started and I was given control over one of the most exotic and fastest cars on the planet just put you over the top.
 Well, if you felt exactly how I described, then you’re going to relive that moment all over again in Forza Horizon 3.
 It’s not too soon after you press start that you’re given control over *Insert Car Name* and go zooming down the road.
 A few minutes in, the game switches things up, giving you a taste of the off-roading to be found in the game.
 This is where it gets interesting.
 Instead of following the path that was presented to me, I decided to see if the game would let me drive through the water—a beautifully rendered beach—and to my surprise, it did.
 That was just the start of the game and just a taste of things to come.

-Forza Horizon goes a bit deeper this time in regards for personalization as well.
+Forza Horizon goes a bit deeper this time in regards to personalization as well.
 You’re given a set of several avatars to represent yourself with, and once you do so, you’re also able to select from several names in which the game will call you during your gaming sessions.
 There’s a large variety of names to select from as well, so unless you have a really odd or exotic name, chances are you’ll be able to find your actual first name.
 It’s not very much but it’s just that shows that Playground Games was looking to add personal touches to relate you to the game.
 I really enjoyed the fact that the game didn’t call me “Hey Racer” and instead called me by my first name.
 You’re even able to customize the vehicle’s license plates in the game, which just goes to show the amount of customization that’s found in Forza Horizon 3.
 The perks and skill system also makes its return.
 Here you’re able to exchange points you’ve earned during the course of the game.
 These perks and skill do a multitude of things, from providing XP boosts under specific situations, allowing Drivatars to find secrets, increasing how much you earn during drifting and more.
 It’s also a wise choice to spend those points on the perks and skills as they help your overall progression that much faster.

 A change of pace from the previous two games, where you were a racer who competed in the events.
 This time around, you’re the boss of the show.
 Everything that happens in Forza Horizon 3 is based on your decisions and how well you do in the races.
 You’ll be in charge in regards to how the festival expands and what parts of the festival are upgraded or unlocked first.
 In addition, the game tracks what you do and how you mold the events and gives feedback on how many other players did the same as you did.
 This is similar to how the Telltale Series games show you how many other gamers made the same decision as you.
 As with the previous Forza Horizon games, the game is centered around festivals.
 But now that you are in charge you get to not only determine how the festival is run but you can now create events with specific rules, such as the time of day the race takes place, the weather and number of laps.
 You’ll be able to name that event and share it as well, so get creative.